Duyun: Airport

 The closest airport to Duyun is the Libo Airport located at Libo County.
 However, most people still use the large and busy airport in the capital city of Guiyang which is around two hours away.
-The Libo Airport has only a few flights per week and limited destinations while the Guiyang Airport has direct connections to most cities of China.
+Libo Airport has only a few flights per week and limited destinations while the Guiyang Airport has direct connections to most cities of China.

 Relative location

 Duyun is about 100 km southeast from Guiyang.